soulshake/demo-cruncher/README.md

 ```

 Normally, you should see a few nodes come up; and after all the
-jobs are completed, the nodes will eventually be shutdown.
+jobs are completed, the nodes will eventually be shut down.

 ### Part 5: clean up